How did you get your start in the golf industry?

 What do you like to do away from work?
 If you have time to yourself what do you like to do?

 Spending time with my wife Trish on a date night is great.
 It is time that is valuable and needs to be done as often as possible.
 Being in Scouts, we find ourselves camping often.
 Camping is a great way to show our boys how to blend with nature and adapt to the outdoors.
-I enjoy watching them set up their own tent and start the camp fire.
-Coaching baseball & football also fill the non-working hours.
+I enjoy watching them set up their own tent and start the campfire.
+Coaching baseball & football also fills the non-working hours.
 It is gratifying to watch them learn team skills and to understand the difference between winning and losing.
 I enjoy playing golf, attending NASCAR events, watching the Pittsburgh Steelers, and a cruise on the sea.
 If I had time to myself, you might find me walking around Bass Pro Shops.